-When thinking about settling in a different country like Andorra for take advantage of all its advantages, education is not a trivial issue.
-Especially if the change of country is in the family or includes children or minors, since knowing what, where and how children will study is more essential than one's own personal education.
+When thinking about settling in a different country like Andorra for take advantage of all its advantages, education is not a trivial subject.
+Especially if the change of country is in the family or includes children or minors, since knowing what, where and how the children will study is more essential than one's own personal education.
 Doubts such as the language of study and the possibilities and opportunities offered by a different educational system for a legal guardian are often frequent.
-To solve them in this article we are going to address education in Andorra.
+To solve them, in this article we are going to address education in Andorra.

 We could even talk about four if we include the British College of Andorra.
 Although the English system can only be accessed through this private school, it can be a very interesting option for english emigrants or from another country that does not want to join any of the three public systems.
 But first, let's look at a little history.

 Until the twentieth century, The Principality was a very isolated, rural territory, with very harsh living conditions and a feudal-style political regime with institutions and laws rather typical of the Middle Ages.

 However, in 1866, a noble and wealthy Andorran landowner, Guillem d'Areny i Plandolit, spearheaded a reform in government institutions, the Nova Reforma, which allowed for limited participation of heads of households in government from the country.
 This reform was accepted by the Bishop of Urgel in 1866 and in 1869 by Napoleon III (co-prince) and the General Council was composed, with 24 councilors elected by the trustees.